 The various t-tests are applied during the ANALYZE and CONTROL phase.
 You should be very familiar with these test and able to explain the results.

 William Sealy Gosset is credited with first publishing the data of the test statistic and became known as the Student's t-distribution.
+This is used to estimate the parameters of a population when the sample size is small.

 The t-test is generally used when: